GluuFederation/containership.io/oxtrust/README.md

 ## Customizing oxTrust

 oxTrust can be customized by providing HTML pages, static resource files (i.e. CSS), or JAR libraries.
+Refer to https://gluu.org/docs/ce/3.0.1/operation/custom-loginpage/ for an example on how to customize oxTrust.

 There are 2 ways to run oxTrust with custom files: